Getting the most out of your short New Zealand motorhome holiday

 RS21751_Hiking Mahinepua Penninsula-scr

-You’ve created a list longer than your arm, you’ve read about Wilderneests motorhome campsites and you’ve settled on your travel plan.
+You’ve created a list longer than your arm, you’ve read about Wilderness motorhome campsites and you’ve settled on your travel plan.
 It’s tempting to cram as much as possible into your short holiday but it’s the quiet moments you’ll likely recall in years to come.

 Sitting by a beautiful lake or a powerful ocean, watching a piwakawaka (fantail bird) hunt for bugs, or reflecting peacefully at the summit of a mountain.
 Those memories will last a lifetime.